fuzehq/documentation/pages/authentication.md

 Please note that the order of these four fields (viz. "body", "query", "url" & "ts") should be the same as depicted above.

+Also note, that the order of body is important for signature generation and verification.

 ### Examples of different kinds of API requests and corresponding payload structure for generating X-SIGNATURE

 <hr/>